Exabyte-io/documentation/docs/workflow-designer/subworkflow-editor/overview-tab.md

 ## The "Method" Section

 Methods are also the object of a [dedicated section](../../methods/overview.md) of the documentation.
 In particular, we explain how to upload a custom Pseudopotential file through the "Method" section of the "Overview" tab interface [in this page](../../methods/pseudopotential/actions.md).

+The "Method" section inside the [Overview Tab](../../workflow-designer/subworkflow-editor/overview-tab.md) of the [Subworkflow Editor interface](../../workflow-designer/subworkflow-editor/overview.md) allows the user to choose which particular pseudopotential file to implement as part of the current subworkflow computations.
+A comprehensive set of pseudopotentials for most elements in the periodic table is already included on our platform and made available for user selection.